evidentlyai/evidently/docs/book/get-started/tutorial.md

 Just like with reports, you can create a custom test suite or use one of the **presets** that work out of the box.
 Let's create a custom one!

 Imagine you received a new batch of data.
-Before generating the predictions, you want to check if its quality is good enough to run your model.
-You can combine several tests to check for missing values, duplicate columns, and so on.
+Before generating the predictions, you want to check if the quality is good enough to run your model.
+You can combine several tests to check missing values, duplicate columns, and so on.

 You need to create a `TestSuite` object and specify the preset to include.